 upx.exe -d bintext_packed.exe -o bintext_unpacked.exe

 Now we will be unpacking the same file but manually.
-So, go ahead and launch the file in program “OllyDbg“.
-And soon after opening the file OllyDbg stops at an instruction “PUSHAD” which is currently an entry point of the program.
-PUSHAD will push all the 32-bit registers onto the stack and are commonly used with POPAD instruction.
-So, we will be seeing POPAD instruction later somewhere.
+So, go ahead and launch the UPX packed file in program “OllyDbg”.
+And soon after opening the file, OllyDbg stops at an instruction “PUSHAD” which is currently an entry point of our packed executable file.

 Then we have to right click on the ESP register in the registers panel on the right and click on Follow in Dump.
 This will dump the contents of the register into the memory.

 In the memory dump window of OllyDbg below, select the first 4 bytes and set a hardware access breakpoint on Dword.
-This will break right before we unpack the executable.
+This will break at the instruction right before we unpack the executable.

 Proceed by hitting the F9 key or Run button and the execution will stop at the hardware break point we set earlier i.e. the instruction following the POPAD at address 0040DAE6.
 The POPAD instruction pops up or restores all the registers from the stack.